 PERSONAL ESSAYS AND VISIONS from 7,000 feet.
-For some of us who end up in the Terrible High Desert™ and mountains of northern New Mexico, the starkness is a kind of medicine.
+For some who end up in the Terrible High Desert™ and mountains of northern New Mexico, the starkness is a kind of medicine.
 There’s something alien and ancient here that doesn’t need us…

 “You're one of the few who arrived and immediately experienced the spiritual imagination of the place and appreciated it in an articulate and instinctive way.
 What intrigues me is how many people move here and are tone deaf.
 I can't figure out why they are here since they might as well live in Colorado: beautiful but soulless...the chthonic spirits are absent.
 ‘Course sometimes a man needs relief from the resonating spirits.
 They can drive you mad.”

--Bill Whaley: Taos writer (GRINGO LESSONS), publisher (The Horse Fly)
+-Bill Whaley: Taos writer (Gringo Lessons), publisher (Horse Fly)

 How well I know.
 Kathleen Jane Mills and I moved here from Kent County on the Eastern Shore of Maryland in the summer of ’99, surely the biggest thing we ever did together except for getting married in the first place.
 As New York Times best-selling author James C. Moore (Bush’s Brain) put it in a review of my first book,

 “Buffalo Lights is the work of a man attuned to the world who sees it differently than you and I and writes about it with a language and a vision of life that is impossible to ignore.”